S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "timeBodyGyroscopeJerkMagnitude-mean()"
 "timeBodyGyroscopeJerkMagnitude-std()"

-Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometer:
+-Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometer:

 "frequencyBodyAccelerometer-mean()-X"
 "frequencyBodyAccelerometer-mean()-Y"
 "frequencyBodyAccelerometer-mean()-Z"